The Live Tapes Vol. 4: Background

 Cold Chisel, an Australian pub rock band, undertook their One Night Stand tour upon releasing their eighth studio album, The Perfect Crime (October 2015).
 The group's line-up was Jimmy Barnes on lead vocals, Charley Drayton on drums and backing vocals, Ian Moss on guitars, backing vocals and lead vocals on two tracks, Phil Small on bass guitar and backing vocals and Don Walker on keyboards, piano and backing vocals.
 They started the tour at the Deni Ute Muster on 2 October and continued with one night only at various venues across Australia.
 They had already announced their Last Stand concerts with two nights at soon to be demolished Sydney Entertainment Centre (re-branded as Qantas Credit Union Arena in 2014), which were held on 17 and 18 December 2015.
 Those concerts were recorded for their live album, The Live Tapes Vol 4: The Last Stand of the Sydney Entertainment Centre, December 17 & 18, 2015, which was issued on 10 November 2017 via Cold Chisel Music/Universal Music Australia.
 It peaked at No. 9 on the ARIA Albums chart, on the component charts it reached No. 9 on the Top 100 Physical Albums, No. 3 on the Australian Artists Albums and No.15 on the Digital Albums.

-Cold Chisel concluded their extensive One Night Stand tour with a trio of extraordinary performances referred to as "The Last Stand" at the Sydney Entertainment Centre.
-These unforgettable, unrestrained, and deeply emotional shows took place just before the iconic venue's demolition.
+Cold Chisel concluded their extensive One Night Stand tour with a trio of performances referred to as "The Last Stand" at the Sydney Entertainment Centre.
+These unrestrained and deeply emotional shows took place just before the iconic venue's demolition.
 For Cold Chisel, it held a dual significance, as the "Ent Cent" was where the band had originally held their legendary farewell concerts in December 1983.
-Following these farewell shows, the band did not perform together again for a remarkable 15 years.
+Following these farewell shows, the band did not perform together again for 15 years.